LiterallyFabian/SchoolSoft-Lunchbot/README.md

 - **Game status**
   - The bot will have a game status with the current primary dish
-  - Will at the moment only update when the bot gets restarted which may be a bit misleading.
-That will be changed in the future
+  - Will at the moment only update when the bot gets restarted.

 ![Bot status](https://cdn.discordapp.com/attachments/520168552687206400/576809571167764500/unknown.png)